• DE

 The accompanying study conducted by the Expert Council on Integration and Migration (SVR) analyses the effectiveness of the programme strategies when it comes to facilitating refugee students’ access to the German labour market.
 The goal is to describe success factors and to develop recommendations for higher education policy-makers and practitioners.

-The accompanying study is being conducted on behalf of the DAAD.
-The project runs until September 2021.
+The accompanying study was conducted on behalf of the DAAD.
+The expert report was published in November 2021.

 Of all the various areas of participation which are particularly relevant to integration policy – for instance education and training, the labour market, housing and health – it is political participation and other areas of social participation which have so far been largely ignored by research.
 Questions raised include: Do migrants feel they are well represented within the political system in Germany?
 Do they trust its various institutions?
 And are they politically/socially active?